Blog | 25 Dec 2025

 First Home Savings Account (FHSA) Contributions

-FHSAs are new for 2023, and if you opened an account in 2023, you can contribute up to $16,000 for 2024.
+FHSAs were new for 2023 and have a contribution limit of $8,000 per year from the year that you opened the account.
+For example, if you opened an account in 2024, and have not made any contributions to date, you can contribute up to $16,000 for 2025.
 Otherwise, your limit would be $8,000.
 Like a RRSP, contributions to a FHSA can reduce your taxable income and are a great way to save on taxes.
-FHSA rules require the contribution to be made by December 31 in order to claim on this year’s tax return.
+FHSA rules require the contribution to be made by December 31 to claim on this year’s tax return.

 Capital Gains and Losses

 Review your investment portfolio to identify any capital gains or losses.
 Selling investments at a loss can offset capital gains realized during the year, reducing your overall taxable income.
-This strategy, known as tax-loss harvesting, should be executed before December 31 to count for the current tax year.
+This strategy, known as tax-loss harvesting, requires the trades to be settled before December 31 to count for the current tax year, meaning the trades should be executed by December 30 at the latest.

 A note of caution though, if you are looking to re-purchase the investments sold at a loss, make sure to wait at least 31 days to avoid running into the superficial loss rules in which the losses may be denied.